RedisTimeSeries/RedisTimeSeries/README.md

 ## Give it a try

-After you setup RedisTimeSeries, you can interact with it using redis-cli.
+After you setup RedisTimeSeries, you can interact with it using `redis-cli`.

 Here we'll create a time series representing sensor temperature measurements.
 After you create the time series, you can send temperature measurements.